Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 ## Merge PR

-Once the PR is merged, move to the next step.
+Once the PR is approved by the codeowner and merged, move to the next step.

 # Step 4: Trigger a release